 The Cost of Dental Implants

 Many factors can go into the exact cost of a dental implant procedure.
-The number of teeth that require placement, the amount of bone loss that has taken place, the type of anesthesia necessary, and your insurance coverage can all contribute to the cost of treatment.
+The number of teeth that require placement, the amount of bone loss that has taken place, and the type of anesthesia necessary can all contribute to the cost of treatment.
 Having a consultation with an experienced oral surgeon like Dr. Warren is the best way to determine the exact cost of your oral surgery treatment.

 Dental implants are a valuable investment for patients because